Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Replica Analysis

+In this section, we provide a sketch of the necessary computations to obtain the analytical curve for the fixed-norm perceptron.
 We are interested in computing the generalization error, defined as the expected fraction of misclassified examples on new data.
 In the teacher-student setup for the perceptron presented in the main text, this is given by $\epsilon = \frac{1}{\pi} \text{arccos}(R)$, where $R \equiv (\pmb{w} \cdot \pmb{w}^*)/N$ is the normalized overlap between the student and the teacher.

 Given a loss function of the form

 where $ \Delta^\mu \equiv y^{\mu} \left(\frac{\pmb{w} \cdot \pmb{x}^\mu}{\sqrt{N}}\right) $ is the \emph{margin} of the $\mu$-th example, we therefore need to compute the typical overlap $\Bar{R}$ between a minimizer of Equation \eqref{eq:generic_loss} and the teacher.
 To do this, one can study the averaged free energy, defined as